lmr97/db-to-ml-pipeline/README.md

 5. Load the database into a Docker container by running `buildDockerDB.sh`

-6. Now you can use the core of the project, `DataOrganizer.py`, which can be imported into a Python script to output model-ready data.
+6. Now you can use the core of the project, `DataOrganizer.py`, which can be imported into a Python script to output model-ready Pandas dataframes.

 The container cleanup has been automated with `dockerCleanup.sh`.